 It’s a good idea to wear compression stockings during long trips, particularly if you do not expect to be able to move and stretch regularly.
 Stockings help to improve blood flow and keep fluid from pooling in your legs.

 If you are taking a cruise or a lengthy car trip and have mobility difficulties, then look for lite, transportable mobility aids.
-One idea is a sling seat walking stick, which doubles as a walking stick for support and a quick fold chair when you need a rest.
-Another is a light weight, easy to disassemble scooter like the Go Go Ultra.
+One idea is a a light weight, easy to disassemble scooter like the Go Go Ultra.

-At Willaid Health Care Equipment we are committed to ensuring you have the tools and equipment you need for a healthy, pain free life: whether at home or on the road.
+At Willaid Healthcare Solutions we are committed to ensuring you have the tools and equipment you need for a healthy, pain free life: whether at home or on the road.
 Contact us or come in an visit our showroom for more information about travelling pain free.

 This article was created as part of the Your Health Experts program.
 We are working with other local health experts to bring you the tips, advice and information you need to lead a healthy life.
 To make sure you get all this great information subscribe to our monthly mini-mag and follow us on Facebook.